daysmachine/tumblr-custom-css-generator/README.md

     * right-click index.html, copy path, and paste path onto a browser.

 ## How to Test
-1. Please make sure output is correct by manually testing the code you have implemented.
+Please make sure output is correct by locally testing the code you have implemented.
 Any PRs will be reviewed by me before being accepted.

+If you are adding an input variable:
+1. Navigate to "ADD CUSTOM CSS" within tumblr.
+2. copy and paste your change into the input area within tumblr.
+If the code is correct, you should see your change live in the tumblr preview area.

 # Coding Standards
 [Frontend Guidelines](https://github.com/bendc/frontend-guidelines)